 Binational Visiting Tandem Program in the History of Migration at GHI PRO in Berkeley

 The German Historical Institute (GHI) and the Institute of European Studies at the University of California, Berkeley (IES) are seeking applications for a Binational Visiting Fellow Tandem for postdoctoral researchers.
 The 24 months fellowship program contributes to the creation of the new research network “Knowledge in Transit - Migrants’ Knowledge in Comparative Perspective” at GHI PRO - Pacific Regional Office of the German Historical Institute Washington DC in Berkeley.

 The program is designed for postdoctoral historians with a strong interest in the history of knowledge and an outstanding academic record.
 For applicants based in Germany, a good working knowledge of English is essential.
 Applicants may apply individually and be matched by the GHI or apply together with their potential tandem partner.
 Preference will also be given to candidates doing original research for a new book project.

 Funding will be provided for a 12-month stay at GHI PRO/ UC Berkeley.
 The monthly stipend will be $5562 per month.
 In addition, fellowship recipients will receive reimbursement for their round-trip economy airfare.
 The GHI regrets that it is unable to provide accommodation for its fellows.

 Applicants should have completed a PhD before the start date of the fellowship

-Applicants should be affiliated with a North American or European research institution or university at the time of their application
+Prospective fellows should be currently or recently affiliated with a North American or European research institution or university at the time of their application

 Applicants should be able to take leave for the duration of the program to be in residence in Berkeley, CA for the fellowship